Key Learnings

 MicaCam Episode 04 - original broadcast date: 25th May 2022

 Laura showed us the experimental procedure to injure the tip of a zebrafish heart and how she processed the hearts for imaging.
-We learned to identify the border zone between the injured and non-injured tissue and how this zone is the area of most interest for studying heart recovery.
+We learned to identify the border zone between the injured and non-injured tissue and how this zone is the most interesting area for studying heart recovery.
 She used specific staining of cardiomyocytes, proliferating cells, and all cells to create differential staining patterns within the border zone.
 The differential staining patterns allowed the quantification of injured and proliferating cardiomyocytes.
-Our guest also described some of the challenges of processing, staining, and imaging the cardiac tissue sections.
+Laura also described some of the challenges of when processing, staining, and imaging the cardiac tissue sections.

-The ability of Mica’s sample finder to create a quick overview of the whole slide that contains 10 heart sections was a favorite feature for Laura, as it allowed easy navigation and exploration of the sections before deciding for which sections images were to be acquired.
+The ability of Mica’s sample finder to create a quick overview of the whole slide that contains 10 heart sections was a favorite feature for Laura, as it allowed easy navigation and exploration of the sections before deciding for which ones images were to be acquired.
 Tiled images of a single z-slice of each section could be captured rapidly in widefield and quickly examined.
-Then we decided about which sections are suitable for further observation with confocal imaging with or without z-stacks.
-This increased the efficiency of the workflow and time spent imaging.
-Laura was also very happy that we could do all this in a brightly lit room, instead of needing to be in a dark cave while doing microscopy!
+Then it was decided which sections are suitable for further observation with confocal imaging, either with or without z-stacks.
+This approach increased the efficiency of the workflow and reduced the time spent imaging.
+Laura was also very happy that all this could be done in a brightly lit room, instead of needing to be in a “dark cave” while doing microscopy!

 Related Articles